Radial Distribution Function¶

 Interpretation¶

-The MAE and RMSE of the RDF should be as low as possible.
+The relevant error — the MAE/RMSE of the RDF for water, or the first-peak deviation for the other solvents — should be as low as possible.
 These metrics are likely to vary significantly for different molecular liquids and temperature conditions.
 The error should be compared per liquid type and then examined in more detail for specific molecular interactions to identify areas where the MLIP struggles to reproduce the correct structure.
 Within these problematic regions, individual RDF profiles can be visually inspected to understand how the MLIP predictions deviate from experimental or reference data.